Odessit007/mlops-recipes/Other Development Tools/pre-commit.md

 Git events (commit, push, etc.) can trigger scripts that do something useful.
 When the event happens (say, user runs `git push` command), the script runs and this script can perform some action and potentially block the Git flow.
 For example, the script triggered after `git push` might run unit tests and block the actual push if those fail.
-Or the `git commit` may trigger the formatting of the source code and prevent the actual commit if any of the commited files had formatting issues (the user can then re-commit the files with changes).
+Or the `git commit` may trigger the formatting of the source code and prevent the actual commit if any of the committed files had formatting issues (the user can then re-commit the files with changes).
 The examples below are mostly for Python, but `pre-commit` works with any language.